Pulse 126: Mind Reading Technology Can See Your Thoughts

 The discoveries could improve personalized cancer treatment.

-Similar Facial Recognition Methods in Human Brains and Neural Networks
+Facial Recognition in Brains and Neural Networks

 Researchers at Weizmann Institute of Science have found a striking similarity between the way in which faces are encoded in the brain and in successfully performing artificial intelligence systems known as deep neural networks.